Kırna

 Kırna (also, Kyrna, Kirnə, Kirna and Krna) is a village and municipality in the Julfa District of Nakhchivan, Azerbaijan.
 It is located 30 km in the north from the district center, on the left bank of the Alinjachay River, on the slope of the Zangezur ridge.
 Its population is busy with vine-growing, farming and animal husbandry.
 There are secondary school, cultural house, two libraries, kindergarten, communication branch, and a medical center in the village.
 It has a population of 1,326.

 Historical and archaeological monuments

 Kyrna

 Kyrna or Krna, a settlement site from the Middle Ages, is to the east of the modern village.
-The area is uneven and is limited by a high mountain range to the east, with the Alinja (Ernjak) River to the west, to the north and south by valleys.
-Its area is 3700 square meters.
-The exploration researches works were conducted in 1991.
-At present, a large part of it covered with new buildings.
+The area is uneven and bordered by a high mountain range to the east and the Alinja (Ernjak) River to the west, with valleys to the north and south.
+Its total area is 3,700 square meters.
+Exploration and research were conducted in 1991.
+Currently, a large part of the area is covered with new buildings.
 The preserved part of the medieval settlement covers the hill and its foothills.
 There is a domed structure from the Middle Ages on the top of the hill.
 Surface materials mostly consist from the products of clay pots (the fragments of the glazed and unglazed clay pots), parts of bricks, grain stones.
 According to the findings, it is assumed that the Kirna settlement belongs to the 11th–17th centuries.